 - 70% respondents feel that having a friend at work is key at keeping the work environment positive.
 Starting a new job can be overwhelming, not to mention lonely.
 A solid onboarding process could help employees form bonds.
 50% of workers who had a best friend at their workplace reported experiencing a stronger connection with the company.

 Strong employee engagement significantly improves productivity and loyalty.
 It might be challenging keeping the present employees engaged, but it’s well worth it.

 - While 14% of managers are actively disengaged, a whopping 51% of them are not engaged.
 Managers have the biggest influence on employee engagement.
 If a manager isn’t engaged, it will directly affect their employees.

 - Gallup’s Employee Engagement poll suggests that 30% of American workers are actively engaged in their organization.

 - Companies boasting higher employee engagement rake in 21% more profits.
 Engaged employees tend to work harder to make sure the company achieves it goals and objectives.

-- 33% of employees search for a new job as they’re bored with their current job.
+- 33% of employees search for a new job as they’re bored with their current job or does not approve the day off policy.
 There’s an inherent need to explore new opportunities with talented individuals.